Lucky-Kashyap/JS-interview-practice/README.md

 - Calculate the sum of all the numbers in the array.

-- Divide the sum by total number of elements in the array to find the averae.
+- Divide the sum by total number of elements in the array to find the average.

 - Return the calculated average.